andr3wdown/kuribot-chatgpt-general-discord-bot/README.md

 6. paste your openai token into the token varible in gpthistory.py
 7. run from the command line using: python main.py

-you can customize kuris personality by editing the first line of the template variable in gpthistory.py
+you can customize kuris personality by editing the first line of the template variable in gpthistory.py (this acts as a pre-promt to get the desired personality out of base chatgpt)